All Episodes

 Oh, he could deliver it.

-Because back then the nation was united in victory.
+Because back then, the nation was united in victory.

 Today it's not.

-Today there's a political party doing its best to secure defeat for their own personal political gain down the road.
+Today there's a political party that's doing its best to secure defeat for their own personal political gain down the road.

-Because they would accuse the president of offer who offered a prayer like this of suggesting that God was not on the Democrat side.
+And they would not stand for this because they would accuse the president who offered a prayer like this of suggesting that God was not on the Democrat side.

 So it's interesting to hear this.

-It's uh powerful to read it to you.
+It's powerful to read it to you.

 And I know that most of you probably heard it for the first time today.